Sharparam/cybersyn-combinator/README.md

 For the common operation of packaging to a zip and removing any intermediate build files, run `./bin/build -vc` (`-v` enables verbose, and `-c` enables cleaning up intermediate files).

+### Migrations

+Use the `bin/migrate` helper script to create a new Lua or JSON migration, any arguments passed to the script will be interpreted as the migration name.
+Pass `-j` as the first argument to generate a JSON migration.

+The new migration file will have the current date and time (in UTC) as a prefix, followed by the current version number as determined by `git describe`.

 ## Acknowledgements

 A lot was gained from looking at how the [LTN Combinator Modernized][ltnc] mod does things, so big thanks are due to that mod for getting up and running with the Cybersyn version.